ggear/cloudera-director-wrapper/README.md

 cloudera-director client
 ```

-or can be run from a remote machine (bootstrap is run as a resumable deamon process):
+or can be run from a remote machine (bootstrap is run as a resumable deamon processs):

 ```bash
 cloudera-director-remote my-user@my.host.com clean